PizzaBox/imageOnSave/README.md

 ```
 imageonsave
 ```
-You can enable/disable the capturing by showing/hiding the layer.
+You can enable/disable the script by showing/hiding the layer.

 ## Creating a timelapse
 todo